CiprianCornea/OOP_Uni_Projects/README.md

 Homework made for the OOP course

-The organizers of a music and film festival have several offices in the country where they are sold tickets at festival.
-A software system is used at each office to sell tickets.

 The person from each office uses an application with the following functionalities:

 1. Login.
 After successful authentication, all artists are displayed (name, date, location of